-The Division of Plastic and Reconstructive Surgery offers a variety of services at locations throughout the region in addition to our Main Campus in Philadelphia, including our Specialty Care Centers in Pennsylvania (Bucks County, Exton or King of Prussia) and New Jersey (Atlantic County, Princeton, Virtua or Voorhees).
+The Division of Plastic and Reconstructive Surgery offers a variety of services at locations throughout the region in addition to our Main Campus in Philadelphia, including our Specialty Care Centers in Pennsylvania (Brandywine, Bucks County, Exton or King of Prussia) and New Jersey (Atlantic County, Princeton, Virtua or Voorhees).

 Ambulatory surgical services for outpatient procedures are available at our Bucks County (PA), Exton (PA) and Voorhees (NJ) locations.
 CHOP's Specialty Care & Surgery Centers allow families access to the services of renowned Children's Hospital surgeons without a trip to the city.

 For referrals, evaluations or second opinions, please call 215-590-2208.
 We will ask for the following information.